How is crop insurance price determined?

 Corn harvest prices have not surpassed projected prices since the drought in 2012 due to the corresponding high yield years since 2013 and also due to unforeseen trade impacts.
 Soybeans have the same case except for 2016 which is due to production patterns, basic supply, and demand conditions.
 Both unstable factors are the same but at small levels before 2018.
 What makes the cost of insurance lower are the lower projected prices and unstable factors.

-The upcoming November 2020 soybean price is about 9.085 or $.085 below the projected price and the upcoming corn price is $3.765 that is more than 10 cents below the projected price.
+The upcoming November 2020 soybean price is about 9.085 or $.085 below the projected price and the upcoming corn price is $3.765 which is more than 10 cents below the projected price.
 When actual upcoming prices are below the projected prices, there is a high possibility to experience an insured revenue shortfall since the insured price is higher than the market’s estimate of actual value.
 However, the harvest price decreases incomparable value since it is impossible that prices will end the insurance period above the projected price.
 When actual upcoming prices are higher than the projected price, there is a possibility that products with harvest prices will ensure a higher guarantee value.
-However, a portion of the market’s view of actual value is not included from the insured part.
+However, a portion of the market’s view of actual value is not included in the insured part.
 Furthermore, the premiums for crop insurance do not vary in response to differences in prices during the announcement of the product price although the values of coverage of different products are affected.
 The value of revenue protection insurance is higher if the average price during February is also higher than the upcoming price during the sales period and also the value of revenue protection insurance is lower if the average price during February is also lower than the upcoming price during the sales period.
 However, the cost of insurance is not affected by both cases.
 This can significantly influence the net cost of insurance from year to year and can have effects on the corresponding desirability of various products and coverage levels.

 The next table depicts information grouped according to the type of policy across coverage levels.
 There are three groups of results with the left side showing revenue protection policies which are the most common bought.
 The center column is the revenue protection harvest price exclusion and the right side is for yield protection or yield policies.
 The table shows information for each kind of policy with each row representing various coverage levels from 50% to 85%.
-The county-level products that are shown in the following table are computed assuming maximum protection levels in all cases and maximum protection factor of 1.2 for area products.
+The county-level products that are shown in the following table are computed assuming maximum protection levels in all cases and a maximum protection factor of 1.2 for area products.
 For each insurance policy option, there are five columns that show the following:

 - Farmer-Paid Premium per Acre (Est Premium) offers the costs of the product for a representative case.
 For instance, an 85% revenue protection policy has a $12.60 per acre premium.